 Not using SEO is like writing a book and locking it away in a closet where no one can find it!

 Another big mistake that Christian bloggers make is not really focusing on a solid SEO strategy for their sites.
-Contrary to popular belief, getting the “green light” with the Yoast SEO plugin does NOT mean your post is properly SEO'd!
+Contrary to popular belief, getting the green light with Yoast does NOT mean your post is properly SEO’d!
 You must first choose the right keyword to rank for!
 Of all the Christian blogging tips you read in this post, SEO is the most important factor in getting organic traffic to your site!

 A solid SEO strategy includes: